energyscope/EnergyScope_coupling_GEMMES/Docs/sections/Input Data - Colombia.rst

 potential :cite:`Devogelaer2013`.
 However, because of a lack of reliable sources about geothermal potential, we consider the potential as null in the reference scenario.

-The wind potential is estimated to 10 GW onshore and 3.5 GW offshore :cite:`limpens2018electricity`.
-At the time of collecting the data (2011-2020), several potentials can be collected through various sources.
-As an example, the study from :cite:t:`Devogelaer2013` proposes to use 9 GW and 8 GW for onshore and offshore, respectively.
-As another example, :cite:t:`Dupont2017` estimates the wind potential based on its energy return on invested energy, in other words, its profitability.
-This study concluded that Colombia has a potential between 7 660 and 24 500 MW for onshore and between 613 and 774 MW for offshore [11]_.
-At the time of writing, the wind energy is in the spotlight with collapsing investment costs and a rising potential.
-Indeed, Europe has one of the best potential worldwide and has a leading wind power industry.
-As an illustration of recent improvements the following argument motivates the increase of the Belgian wind potential: taller and taller wind turbines enable the use of faster and more constant wind.
-As a consequence, the offshore potential might be underestimated.
-On the other hand, the onshore potential might be overestimated as developers see their project often blocked by citizens.
-In a nutshell, the wind potential allowed is relevant, but perhaps slightly underestimated.
-As motivated in the results, due to its limited potential, wind will remain a small contributor of the energy mix with a maximum of :math:`\approx`\ 10%.

 Biomass and non-renewable waste
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~